berenslab/MorphoPy/README.md

 MorphoPy currently only supports neurites that connect back to the soma.
 This means, axons that emerge from dendritic structures can not be handled.

+Density maps
+Changing config

+Persistence
+changing distance function.
+Adding a distance function

+Morphometric statistics
+Explanation of basic statistics
+Changing the Code

+Morphometric distributions
+Not available per command line
+Descriptions.
+Frequency histograms can be queried for all single value statistics.
+One can provide a distance measure (branch order, path distance from soma) to investigate their spatial distribution.

 [back to start](#content)